 The offshoring process doesn’t imply getting rid of responsibility, but quite the opposite.
 The clients themselves are obliged to weigh all pros and cons, build a corporate strategy, choose the most beneficial country to offshore, and the right partner to collaborate with.
 Alcor would be pleased to take care of technical recruitment and separate operational tasks to ensure the smooth functioning of your offshore team.

-By cooperating with us, you’ll hire seasoned software developers from Ukraine, Poland, Romania, and other Eastern European countries within one month.
+By cooperating with us, you’ll get seasoned software developers in Bulgaria, Poland, Romania, and other Eastern European countries within one month.
 We can also provide you with all-embracing business support in case you need to establish a software research and development center.
 Alcor’s solution includes a whole spectrum of services starting from payroll & accounting, legal compliance to employer branding, and procurement of tech equipment.
 By choosing only the necessary functions to be covered, you’ll maintain full control over the expenses and team.